 We also had a kind of housing counseling offered by our municipality but no member of the family showed up.

 I am deeply disappointed in Dutch society which seems to wait until something happens in order to act, although people try to warn them in advance.
 All the institutions that we went to as a group of unsatisfied neighbors only talked and did nothing.

 I am planning to send a letter to my embassy explaining the situation and asking them to advise me where to go to get protection, since I’ve been threatened by this family several times.

 Do you know of any institution that I or we (my neighbors) could go and complain?
 Any place on a higher level than Municipality?
 I am completely lost in all the rules and regulations that nobody really is paying attention to.

 Criminal lawyer David Nauta answers:

-Problems with neighbours are common and the problems may vary from a loud neighbour to a neighbour that is involved in criminal activities, such as growing cannabis in their house.
+Problems with neighbors are common and the problems may vary from a loud neighbor to a neighbor that is involved in criminal activities, such as growing cannabis in their house.
 As each problem has its individual approach, here are some guidelines.

 Keep track of your reports and any calls you made to the police and let the police make a report for you as well.

-If these house rules are broken, the landlord or cooperation should write to your neighbour.
-Also, and as a last resort, the landlord/cooperation could start proceedings against your neighbour in other to get them evicted.
+If these house rules are broken, the landlord or cooperation should write to your neighbor.
+Also, and as a last resort, the landlord/cooperation could start proceedings against your neighbor in other to get them evicted.
 But this is really a last resort.
-The court will not be easily seduced to evict a person out of his or her house when the neighbourhood and police didn’t try hard enough to improve things.
+The court will not be easily seduced to evict a person out of his or her house when the neighborhood and police didn’t try hard enough to improve things.

 Remember: if the landlord or cooperation doesn’t take action, remind them that the duty of a landlord and cooperation is to ensure that you can live in peace and quiet in your apartment.
 If they fail to take action, write to them and inform them of their duties.
 When they fail to take action, you should take legal steps against your landlord.